curiouselectric/batlistener/Bat Listener Instructions/BatListenerInstructions.md

 # Circuit Overview

-This kit is based upon a circuit originally produced by [Mitch Altman] (http://www.tvbgone.com/cfe_tvbg_main.php)
+This kit is based upon a circuit [originally published by Elektor Electronics](http://www.elektor.com/magazines/2011/november/simple-bat-detector.1971945.lynkx)

-The circuit is based upon the [kit by Adafruit Industries] (http://www.ladyada.net/make/tvbgone/index.html)

-Kit developed by [Matt Little at Curious Electric] (http://www.curiouselectric.co.uk)
+It was originally developed as a workshop for [Nottingham Hackspace](www.nottinghack.co.uk)

 # Circuit Schematic